gmanavarro/kenility-assessment/README.md

 pnpm test
 ```

-**Note**: This e2e test suite assumes that mongo is running and listening on localhost:27017.
+**Note**: This e2e test suite needs Mongo and MinIO containers up and running to execute properly.